Integrity Tank Testing

 WHY – USE MTCS

-MTCS completed Steel Tank Inspector class in March 2011.
+MTCS has completed a few Steel Tank Inspector classes.
+We have two certified inspectors.
 The EPA announced it would start citing organizations in November 2011.
-Since we stated doing inspections, we now have completed inspections for over 200 steel tank inspections for many clients.
+Since we started doing inspections, we now have completed many steel tank inspections for many clients.

-MTCS can complete steel tank inspections for shop built steel tanks that are not in contact with soil.
-Call (888-665-0728) and provide specific information about your tanks and we can provide an estimate.
-Usually the inspection rate is $400.00 per tank, but depending on your tanks locations and configuration there could be additional charges.
+MTCS can complete steel tank inspections for shop built steel tanks that are not in contact with soil as well.
+Call (316-644-6102) and provide specific information about your tanks and we can provide an estimate.
+Usually the inspection rate is $400.00 per tank but depending on your tanks locations and configuration there could be additional charges.
 More than 5 tanks may have a reduction of fees.